Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2021.

 All of the TVs recommended here are LG's own.
 All are 4K OLEDs that support HDR10, Dolby Vision and HLG (but not HDR10+), and all have HDMI 2.1 sockets that support next-gen features such as eARC (Enhanced Audio Return Channel), VRR (Variable Refresh Rate) and ALLM (Auto Low Latency Mode).

 All of the sets in our list use LG's own colourful webOS operating system.
 On the surface it looks good and is pretty simple to get to grips with, but if you've been reared on Android TV or Samsung's Tizen system, some menus take a bit of getting used to.
-It's also worth mentioning that LG's 2020 sets are currently lacking most of the UK's core catch-up apps.
-BBC iPlayer has thankfully now been added, but All 4 and My5 are still missing.
+It's also worth mentioning that LG's 2020 sets lack most of the UK's core catch-up apps.
+BBC iPlayer was thankfully added a little while after launch, but All 4 and My5 are still missing.
 If you buy one of the 2019 models that's still available, you will get those apps, although you'll also get a slightly less accomplished picture performance.

 We've been waiting for this moment for a long time.
 Finally, you can buy a 4K OLED TV that's smaller than 55in.
 In fact, it's quite a lot smaller: the OLED48CX is, you guessed it, a 48in TV, and therefore brings flagship OLED performance to under 50in for the first time.